agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 allow us to see how the model performs on real data without the risk of blocking good accounts.
 I would track it's performance using our online
 metrics: spam fraction and ops time saved.
-I can compute these metrics both assuming the model does and does not block the flagged accounts and them compare them.
+I can compute these metrics both assuming the model does and does not block the flagged accounts and then compare them.
 If the comparison is favorable, the model should be promoted to action mode.